aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 - An IAM user or role with administrative access
 - configured `aws cli` with that IAM user or role credentials
 - An Amazon S3 bucket in your account in the same region where you deploy the solution
+- AWS Network Firewall is [available](https://aws.amazon.com/network-firewall/faqs/) in the US East (N. Virginia), US West (Oregon), Europe (Ireland), and Asia Pacific (Sydney) regions

-❗ For CloudFormation template deployment you must use the S3 bucket in the same region as your deployment region.
+❗ For CloudFormation template deployment you must use the S3 bucket in the **same region** as your deployment region.
-If you need to deploy the solution in different region, you need to create a bucket per region and specify the bucket name in the `make deploy` call.
+If you need to deploy the solution in multiple regions, you need to create a bucket per region and specify the bucket name in the `make deploy` call as shown below.

+❗ The solution will successfully deploy AWS Network Firewall only in `us-east-1`, `us-west-2`, `eu-west-1`, or `ap-southeast-2` regions because of the Network Firewall availability.

 ## CloudFormation stack parameters
+There are no required parameters.
+All parameters have default values.
+You may want to change the `DomainName` or `*CIDR` parameters to avoid naming conflict with existing resources and CIDR allocations.

 - `ProjectName`: **OPTONAL**.
 Default is `sagemaker-studio-vpc`
 - `DomainName`: **OPTIONAL**: SageMaker domain name.
 Default is `sagemaker-demo-domain-<region>`
 - `UserProfileName`: **OPTIONAL**: User profile name for the SageMaker domain.
 Default is `demouser-profile-<region>`